 \subsection{Hamiltonian in the second quantization basis}

-The above formalism is called the first quantization and describes distinguishable particles.
-To express indistinguishable particles simply, we implement the second quantization representation in a truncated space.
-Consider that $N$ particles occupy $N$ of first $M$ eigenstates of the harmonic oscillator for down spins and up spins.
+Consider $N$ particles occupying $N$ of first $M$ eigenstates of the harmonic oscillator for down spins and up spins.
 Defining the creation and annihilation operators for the $j$th eigenstate as $\hat{a}_{j}$ and $\hat{a}_{j}^{\dagger}$, the second quantised version of the single-particle part~\eqref{eq:H0} is given by

 where the indices $i,j$ include the label of the eigenstates of the harmonic oscillator and the label of the pseudo-spin degrees.
 Specifically, we take numbers in $[1,M]$ for the eigenstates for down spins and numbers in $[M+1,2M]$ for the eigenstates for up spins.
 The single-particle energy is represented as~\cite{Mujal2020Spin}